shyndman/lmnop-transcribe/memory-bank/progress.md

 ## What Works

+-   Created systemd user service file and installation script for deployment.
+-   Confirmed that `WorkingDirectory` in the systemd service file sets the execution directory for `ExecStart`.
+-   Included stopping the service in the installation script for idempotency.
 -   Basic application structure with trigger handling and audio recording components.
 -   Start trigger detection using Caps Lock press.
 -   Audio recording and saving to a WAV file.